-Monopoly on the Money – up to 98.1%
+- Monopoly on the Money – up to 98.1%

 Developed by Barcrest, Monopoly on the Money is a slot themed after one of the most popular board games ever invented.
-In the base game, this slot has RTP of just 94% but it is the Big Bet mode where you should be looking as playing in this mode can give you RTP as high as 98.1%.
+In the base game, this slot has an RTP of just 94%, but it is the Big Bet mode that changes the game, as it has anRTP as high as 98.1%.

-Bloodsuckers – 98%
+- Bloodsuckers – 98%

-Starmania – 97.87%
+- Starmania – 97.87%

-Kings of Chicago – 97.8%
+- Kings of Chicago – 97.8%

 We're coming back to NetEnt and their Kings of Chicago slot, a game entirely based on poker.
 Instead of classic win combinations, you'll get paid for making poker hands here, such as trips, straights, flushes, full houses, and quads.
 If you love poker and casino gambling, this game is a perfect combo for you, especially with its very high RTP of 97.8%.

-Devil's Delight – 97.6%
+- Devil's Delight – 97.6%